victorbarrilhas/victorbarrilhas/README.md

 - 🔭 I'm currently looking for an opportunity in the Development area.
-- 🌱 I'm studying the 2nd Semester of Computer Science.
+- 🌱 I'm studying Computer Science.
 - 😄 Pronouns: Ele/He

 <div>